zesterer/tao/book/src/chapter_5.md

 ## Definitions

-Expressions are all well and good, but sometimes we want a more rugged way to identify expressions.
+`let` bindings are all well and good, but sometimes we want a more rugged way to identify expressions in a manner that makes them available to the whole program, not just code that happens to follow them.
 Definitions allow this.

 ```
 def one = 1